-- 5.3.3 The Companies collect the necessary planning data and information that are not already in their possession.
-One element of this data collection process will be the annual collection of data from Network Customers required by this Tariff.
-Any guidelines, data formats, and schedules for any data and information exchanges will be established by the PWG.
-Aside from the annual submission of data by Network Customers, the timing of this data collection process is established as part of the development of the annual study work plan that is prepared by the PWG, reviewed with the TAG participants, and approved by the OSC. - 5.3.4 TAG participants may provide additional input into the data collection process (i.e., the provision of data not required to be submitted under this Tariff), such as providing information on future point-to-point transmission service scenarios.
-Such non-required information may be used in the appropriate study process. - 5.3.5 Transmission Customers should provide the Companies with timely written notice of material changes in any information previously provided relating to load, resources, or other aspects of their facilities or operations affecting the Company's ability to provide service.
-Network customers may provide revised versions of previously submitted annual data reporting forms. - 5.3.6 Additional cases will be developed as required for different scenarios to evaluate other options to meet load demand forecasts in the study, including where fictitious or as yet undesignated network resources are deemed to be designated.
-Other cases may be developed and approved by the OSC to evaluate local economic projects, such as predicted future point-to-point transmission uses, as submitted by the TAG participants. - 5.3.7 The Case Development details will be identified in the annual Study Scope Document. - 5.3.8 Sufficient information will be made available, subject to CEII and confidentiality restrictions, to enable TAG participants to replicate the results of planning studies.
-A TAG participant seeking data and information that would allow it to replicate the NCTPC planning studies should provide such request to the OSC Vice-Chair, who will verify that confidentiality requirements described in Section 9 have been met before providing such information.
+- 5.3.4 TAG participants may provide additional input into the data collection process (i.e., the provision of data not required to be submitted underthis Tariff), such as providing information on future point-to-point transmission service scenarios.
+Such non-required information may beused in the appropriate study process. - 5.3.55.2.5 Transmission Customers should provide the Companies with timely written notice of material changes in any information previously provided relating to load, resources, or other aspects of their facilities or operations affecting the Company's ability to provide service. that affect the Base Case models.
+Network customers may provide revised versions of previously submitted annual data reporting forms. - 5.3.5.1 Additional cases will be developed as required for differentscenarios to evaluate other options to meet load demandforecasts in the study, including where fictitious or as yetundesignated network resources are deemed to be designated.
+Other cases may be developed and approved by the OSC toevaluate local economic projects, such as predicted futurepoint-to-point transmission uses, as submitted by the TAGparticipants. - 5.3.6 The Case Development details will be identified in the annual Study Scope Document. - 5.3.7 Sufficient information will be made available, subject to CEII and confidentiality restrictions, to enable TAG participants to replicate the results of planning studies.
+A TAG participant seeking data and information that would allow it to replicate the NCTPC planning studies should provide such request to the OSC Vice-Chair, who will verify that confidentiality requirements described in Section 9 have been met-before providing such information.

-5.3.9 Status Reports
+5.3.8 Status Reports

-The Companies will provide a written report on the status of the Local Projects presented in the previous Local Transmission Plans.
-A composite update will be posted on the NCTPC Website and will include the following information: the name of the project, the issue it resolves, the name of the relevant Company(s), the original planned in-service date and the current expected in-service date and an explanation of the reasons for any change.
+The Companies will provide a written report on the status of the Local Projectspresented in the previous Local Transmission Plans.
+A composite update will beposted on the NCTPC Website and will include the following information: the name of the project, the issue it resolves, the name of the relevant Company(s), the original planned in service date and the current expected in service date and an explanation of the reasons for any change.
 This report will be reviewed at the second TAG meeting of the planning cycle (TAG Meeting 2).
 Cost estimates for Local Projects will also be updated at this time.